Skip to content

 • Flexible section order.
 You can choose which section to start with.
 Starting with your strongest section can help build momentum.

-How Programs Are Handling the Transition
+How Are Programs Handling the Transition

 All major deferred MBA programs now accept GMAT Focus Edition scores.
 Most programs have updated their published score profiles to reflect both old and new scales, or have published Focus Edition equivalents.